by Lingoda Team

 Knowledge of a second language can be an extremely valuable asset employers and employees alike

-Spanish speakers are a huge demographic for companies to tap into and research shows that some Spanish speaking countries have excellent business prospects.
-For instance, the Latin American market now has purchasing power of $1.5 trillion, according to Forbes, which makes Spanish speakers more valuable than ever to corporations.
+Spanish speakers are a huge demographic for companies to tap into and research shows that some Spanish-speaking countries have excellent business prospects.
+For instance, the Latin American market now has a purchasing power of $1.5 trillion, according to Forbes, which makes Spanish speakers more valuable than ever to corporations.

 Another reason to learn Spanish: Travelling!
 This is one of the most enriching experiences you can have, yet the quality of that experience will be significantly enhanced by the ability to speak Spanish.
 The list of countries in which Spanish is the predominant language includes popular destinations like Spain, Mexico, Cuba and the Dominican Republic.